September 21, 2020

 The numbers “520” (五二零 wǔ èr líng) sound like “I love you” (我爱你 wǒ ài nǐ) in Chinese.
 Therefore, May 20th has become yet another Chinese Valentine’s Day!
 Although not as popular as the Qixi Festival, it is still a day for couples to exchange love notes, money-filled red envelopes, and small gifts.

 Now that you know the basics about romantic holidays in China, why not brush up on your Chinese vocabulary?
+The first step to meeting someone new is saying “hello,” so check out our list of 12 ways to say “hi” in Chinese.
+Of course, the best way to improve your Chinese is to full language immersion.
 We hope to see you someday in Guilin to learn Chinese in China!

 Chinese Vocabulary Related to China’s Romantic Holidays